joelhackinen/deliveryfee/README.md

 ## Tests
 - Run terminal command `npm install` if you haven't already.
-- `npm run test` to start the tests.
+- `npm run test` to run the tests.

-The tests are emphasized on testing the input validation and calculating the fee correctly, which are the most important features of the application.
+The tests are emphasized on testing the input validation and fee calculation, which are the most important features of the application.

 ## Technology choices
 - React